stanley-gu/standardsCh/chapter.md

 The annotation of model components with SBO terms will be an essential step to reach MIRIAM-compliance.
-Not only such an annotation will be important to understand and to programmatically analyse models, it will also power the search strategies used by the databases of models, and in particular BioModels Database.
+Not only such an annotation will be important to understand and to programmatically analyze models, it will also power the search strategies used by the databases of models, and in particular BioModels Database.
 The use of SBO terms within SBML will allow to a limited extend to get rid of the explicit mathematics in the model itself, but to download the